iworld1991/PIR/README.md

 <!-- #region -->
-# Perceived versus Calibrated Income Risks in Heterogeneous-agent Consumption Models
+# Data and Code for "Perceived versus Calibrated Income Risks in Heterogeneous-agent Consumption Models"
 - Originally circulated with the title "Perceived Income Risks"
 - Author: Tao Wang